SharePortation/SharePortation-Protocol-SPP-Example/metrics/README.md

 **_Note:_** Metrics is not designed as a substitute for disaggregated data.
 See the [Data Requirements](#data-requirements) section for details.

 - Agencies may designate third party partners to implement Metrics on their behalf.
-- Aggregate MDS data consistently from providers and make metrics available to agencies or research partners.
+- Aggregate SPP data consistently from providers and make metrics available to agencies or research partners.

 ### Providers

 **_Note:_** Metrics is not designed to be served by providers, only by agencies and their designated partners.

-- The Metrics [methodology](/metrics/metrics_methodology.md) definitions may be referenced and used by providers for consistency in their own MDS calculations.
+- The Metrics [methodology](/metrics/metrics_methodology.md) definitions may be referenced and used by providers for consistency in their own SPP calculations.

 [Top][toc]

 ## Data Requirements

-The Metrics API does not replace required MDS Provider and Agency endpoints (e.g., [trips](/provider#trips), [events](/provider#events), [vehicles](/provider#vehicles), etc.) in any way.
+The Metrics API does not replace required SPP Provider and Agency endpoints (e.g., [trips](/provider#trips), [events](/provider#events), [vehicles](/provider#vehicles), etc.) in any way.
 City regulators use disaggregated data access for policy, data validation, auditing, and operational needs, and the Metrics API is not designed to serve these purposes.

-Metrics may be a supplement for other more granular MDS data, and may be used to solve a few of a city's use cases and share with key partners.
+Metrics may be a supplement for other more granular SPP data, and may be used to solve a few of a city's use cases and share with key partners.

 [Top][toc]